 Maay swung round, extending her hands as if they were claws.
 She caught the flash of a face just in time to put a name to it.
 “Lalee!”

-The girl screamed, collapsing against Maay's dark skirts.
-"Maay," she whined.
-"You sacred me.
-You said you wouldn't."
+The girl screamed, collapsing against Maay’s dark skirts.
+“Maay,” she whined.
+“You scared me.
+You said you wouldn’t.”
 Her little face scrunched up.
-"You promised."
+“You promised.”

 “And who was doing the sneaking?”
 Maay tweaked her sister’s little nose, chuckling when she got the desired effect of crinkling it even further.
 “What are you doing up here?”
 Her gaze caught a patch on the tapestry where one line had tried to overlap another.
 Putting the shuttle down with a sigh, she stood to tease the thread back into position.
 The wood creaked, twisting the other way.
 “You know I can’t play right now.”
 Maay circled the frame, adjusting it and glaring at the simple design.
 How wonderful it would be to have the skill to weave dragons into the tapestry like her elder siblings did.

 Brown eyes watched her every movement.
-So dark and big, complemented perfectly by her pale skin and auburn hair.
+So dark and big, complemented perfectly by her auburn hair.
 The girl would have suitors fawning over her when she came of age.
-Not like Maay with her black hair, eyes and skin.
-She was more like a walking shadow.
-And no one here looked remotely like her.
-Not that anyone seemed to care.
-Mother could choose to raise a horse as her own baby and papa wouldn't bat an eye.
+The lack of pockmarks in her pale skin would only bring more marriage proposals.

 Lalee twisted from side-to-side, her skirts swishing.
 “There’s dragons in the castle.
 Two of them.”

-Maay stared at her little sister.
+Maay arched a brow at her little sister.
 Lalee was still young enough to look at everything with wide eyes.
-It made the little face sweet, and also difficult to tell if Lalee was lying.
+It made the little face sweet… and also difficult to tell if Lalee was lying.
 Maay bent to pick up the shuttle.
-A lock of hair fell forward to swing back and forth across her vision.
+A lock of curly hair fell to swing back and forth across her vision.
 Sitting, she tipped her head up, trying to shake the tress back into place.
-"Who told you that?"
+“Who told you that?”